Cyber Slavery

 30,000 Indians in Southeast Asia Amid Cyber Slavery Allegations

 The Bureau of Immigration under the Indian Ministry of Home Affairs has directed states and Union Territories to carry out investigations on individuals who have not returned from Southeast Asia amid allegations that some of these Indians have been trapped in cyber slavery schemes.
 A report by the bureau reviewed by the Indian Express says that of 73,138 Indians who traveled to Cambodia, Thailand, Myanmar and Vietnam between January 2022 and May 2024, almost 30,000 have not returned yet.
-Reviewing the data on these individuals, it most of the non-returned are male (72 percent), between the ages of 20 and 39 (58 percent) and have used Delhi airport to depart the country (42 percent).
+The data shows that most of the non-returned are male (72 percent), between the ages of 20 and 39 (58 percent) and have used Delhi airport to depart the country (42 percent).

 This is despite the fact that the non-returned are from all over the country, with between 3,100 and 3,700 each from the populous states of Punjab, Maharashtra and Tamil Nadu and an additional 2,900 from Uttar Pradesh.
 Delhi itself was the territory with the sixth most people not returned at 2,100 despite its smaller size.